Aim and goals

 Despite their potential contribution to sustainable local food production, tourism development, employment, lively and rich in culture rural spaces, coastal fisheries are not included among the target sectors of Blue Growth while coastal and maritime tourism is regarded as essential for fostering a smart, sustainable and inclusive Europe.
 In this context, an important question for this PhD candidate is whether Blue Growth can reduce inequalities in the distribution and use of ocean resources or whether it will exacerbate the marginalization of coastal fishers.

-The PhD will address questions such as: What are the impacts of blue growth on coastal fisheries and tourism?
-How can coastal fishers face policies that favour more profitable large-scale marine industries?
-How can these larger industries accommodate their business models to avoid off-setting the sustainability of coastal fisheries?
+- How can these larger industries accommodate their business models to avoid off-setting the sustainability of coastal fisheries?

-This PhD student will initially carry out a literature review on records of so-called win-win situations for coastal fisheries and more large-scale business enterprises.
+Julie Bennett will initially carry out a literature review on records of so-called win-win situations for coastal fisheries and more large-scale business enterprises.
 That literature will be compared with the context of coastal fisheries and coastal and maritime tourism in Sweden, combined with in-depth research on factors influencing mobility among coastal fishers.
 Surveys, semi-structured interviews and focus groups with fishers, tourism companies and local municipalities in selected coastal areas will be used to gather empirical material.

 As part of this research, the doctoral student will organize multi-stakeholder interactive workshops in order to discuss research findings and start a dialogue to explore the potentials for both the local coastal fishing and tourism industries to be viable, resilient and environmental responsible.